tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Question (tbishaw-stat6250): Why is it necessary to add the key word FMTLIB to the PROC FORMAT statement when you're building a large catalog of permanent formats?
 - *Question* (cnguyen77-stat6250): Can FORMAT statement be used in a DATA step?
 - *Answer* (cnguyen77-stat6250): Yes.
 By placing the FORMAT statement in a DATA step, you permanently associate the defined format with variables.
+- *Question* (sbagdi-stat6250): Where are the formats created in the PROC FORMAT steps stored?